-Mallory Prucha is an Assistant Professor of Costume Design at California State University-Chico, a multi-faceted Fine Artist, and a member of United Scenic Artists, Local 829, IATSE.
-She will will be moving to Texas Tech University in the Fall of 2018.
+Mallory Prucha is an Assistant Professor of Costume Design at Texas Tech University, a multi-faceted Fine Artist, and a member of United Scenic Artists, Local 829, IATSE.

 She has spent over a decade working in professional theatre for such companies as Utah Festival Opera and Musical Theatre, NE Shakespeare, NE Repertory Theatre, Black Hills Playhouse, Southwest Shakespeare, in the capacity of Costume Designer, Master Cutter/Draper, Craftsperson, Dramaturg, Make-Up Artist, Scenic Designer, Scenic Charge, Artist and professional Organizational/Grant-writing Consultant.